Tropical Storm Tapah (2025)

-Typhoon Tapah, known in the Philippines as Tropical Depression Lannie, was a strong tropical cyclone that impacted Hong Kong, Macau, and South China in early September 2025.
-The sixteenth named storm and sixth typhoon of the annual typhoon season, Tapah originated from a low-pressure area west-southwest of Vigan, Ilocos Sur, on September 4.
-Two days later, as the area intensified into a tropical depression within the Philippine Area of Responsibility (PAR), PAGASA named it Lannie; JTWC soon followed, designated it Tropical Depression 22W.
+Severe Tropical Storm Tapah, (Note: The name Tapah (Malay: tapah, [tapah]) was contributed by Malaysia and refers to the Wallago catfish (Wallago attu) in Malay.)
+(Note: Initially classified as a typhoon, Tapah was downgraded on post-analysis to a severe tropical storm according to the Japan Meteorological Agency's Best Track data on December 17, 2025.) known in the Philippines as Tropical Depression Lannie, was a strong tropical cyclone that impacted Hong Kong, Macau, and South China in early September 2025.
+The sixteenth named storm of the 2025 Pacific typhoon season, Tapah originated from a low-pressure area west-southwest of Vigan, Ilocos Sur, on September 4.
+Two days later, as the area intensified into a tropical depression within the Philippine Area of Responsibility (PAR), PAGASA named it Lannie;

+JTWC soon followed, designated it Tropical Depression 22W.
 At 21:00 JST (12:00 UTC), the Japan Meteorological Agency (JMA) classified 22W as a tropical storm and named it Tapah.
 Moving northwestward, Tapah was upgraded to a severe tropical storm early on September 8 before making landfall on Xiachuan Island at 07:00 CST (23:00 UTC).
 Shortly thereafter, it rapidly strengthened into a Category 1-equivalent typhoon and made a second landfall over Taishan, Guangdong, an hour later.
 Interaction with rugged terrain caused the system to quickly weaken, and it was last noted over Guilin, Guangxi, on September 9.